otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 ls ../results/
 ```

-To visualise the results of k-mer analysis, we'll use [GenomeScope](http://qb.cshl.edu/genomescope/).
-Our input reads were produced from 150 bp Illumina sequencing.
+To visualise the results of k-mer analysis, import your `.histo` file produced by Jellyfish into the [GenomeScope](http://qb.cshl.edu/genomescope/) webtool.
+Note: The input reads were produced from 150 bp Illumina sequencing.

 What can you tell from these results, and how do your results compare to the examples at <https://www.nature.com/articles/s41467-020-14998-3/figures/1>?